praveenraj2001/git_practice/README.md

-# This is to preactice git commands
+# This is to practice git commands
 ### Thanks